matthewgottlieb/autoPortConfigAgent/README.md

 - "interfaces" an EOS configuration string representing the interfaces that you'd like to monitor.
 This string should follow the same syntax as specifying a range in cli configuration mode.
 Interface names will be resolved internally to their proper fully qualified forms.
 For example: specifying "e1-4" will be automatically expanded as needed to include Ethernet1 through Ethernet4 inclusive.
 The use of the keyword "all", or not setting an interfaces option at all, can be used to monitor all interfaces, however this should be used with caution as it may reconfigure uplink or management ports and disconnect the switch from the network!
 - "config" can be, in preferred order, a single line json formatted string of configuration data, a file on the local switch filesystem, an http/https url to fetch a remote configuration file
 - "vrf" is required when a) using a remote fetch and b) the switch cannot contact the server in the default vrf.  this option is ignored for the other two config variable options.
+- "enableLLDP" defaults to True.  can be True or False.
+Determines if action on LLDP pdus is desired.  (the daemon will listen for and log LLDP pdus regardless as to this setting)

 ### Daemon configuration
 Local access to api management interfaces must be configured for this agent to function properly.
 This can be done with configuration similar to